hylaea-miller/Identifying-the-impacts-of-extreme-weather/README.md

 ## Data Access

-You can find the datasets used in this project it here:
+You can find the datasets used in this project in here:

 -   [Night lights](https://ladsweb.modaps.eosdis.nasa.gov/)